matthewb66/yocto_create_copy_project/README.md

 # USAGE AFTER RESCAN

-If you rescan an existing project using Detect to export dependencies from Bitbake and updating an existing Black Duck project/version, then you can use the `yocto_create_copy_project.py` script to update the existing output project/version.
+If you rescan a Yocto project using Detect to export dependencies from Bitbake and update an existing Black Duck project/version, then you can use the `yocto_create_copy_project.py` script to update an existing copy project/version.

 You would need to first rerun the `kblookup` mode on the input project/version, but specify the `-k kblookup.yocto` option to process the existing kblookup file from the previous run, for example: